Cat Motors — Reliable Scooter & Motorbike Rental in Chiang Mai

 Our terms and conditions:

-• a wide selection of fully maintained motorbikes;
+• A wide selection of fully maintained motorbikes;

-• anti-theft lock and first aid kit;
+• Anti-theft lock and first aid kit;

-• three-quarter helmet for rider and passenger;
+• Three-quarter helmet for both rider and passenger;

-• medical insurance with coverage up to 300,000 baht;
+• Medical insurance with coverage up to 300,000 baht;

 Read more information here.